Sławomir Lachowski: Career

 In 2016-2021 Lachowski was founder of G-Rock Limited.
 The firm obtained restricted licences in February 2019.
-It then preceded to test its systems on a family and friends’ basis with the company’s own funds, with no members of the public involved.
+It then proceeded to test its systems on a family and friends’ basis with the company’s own funds, with no members of the public involved.
 The company failed to raise the required capital to roll out its product.
 This led to its directors relinquishing its limited licences, and as a result placed it into liquidation.